 The Heist is a high risk, VR gambling game (using the Samsung Gear and controller) to attract 19-27 year olds to casinos.
 The Heist is designed to be a blank slate and re-skinned to any theme.

-Early on in product design, I interviewed several people in the Gen Z target demographic to identify our 2 major personas and their relationship with VR.
+Early on in product design, I interviewed several people in the millennial target demographic to identify our 2 major personas and their relationship with VR.

-He is an escapist, wanting to play games or get drinks with friends for a few hours to deal with the stress of work.
-He generally gets pretty immersed in whatever he is doing.
+He is an escapist, wanting to play games or get drinks with his wife & friends for a few hours to deal with the stress of work.
+He generally gets pretty competitive in whatever he is doing.
 One of his friend's we his appetite with a few VR experiences.
 Since then, he has been interested in seeking out ways to play more games.

 We wanted The Heist to be a first point of interaction within the casino space for many of our users.
 Therefore, we needed to plan the user journey accordingly.
 Marketing and advertisements would be important attractors to get the users into the casino using the novelty of VR.
 Towards the end of the experience, getting users to join an email list or engaging with them via social media would mark the success of the game.
 We develop the idea of earning reward prizes outside the game to immediately interact with all users, even ones who did not win money, once they took off the headset.

 Because VR is an interactive 3D environment, elaborate storyboards are often the best way to communicate the general flow of the experience as well as important ideas.
 Here is an example of a fast storyboard I made for the tutorial of The Heist.
 I break down the general overview of the tutorial experience, the pacing of the story the user receives at the beginning of the game, and plans for multiple scenarios based on how the user might play the game.

 Staying on Brand